The Purdue Animal Behavior Clinic

 - Current medication/supplements used

-- Medical records or laboratory results from the last three months (or have your referring veterinarian fax them to the reception at 765-496-1025)
+- Medical records or laboratory results from the last three months (or have your referring veterinarian fax them to the receptionist at 765-496-1025)